Mental Health

 • Doing something as simple as journaling is very therapeutic and is a great form of stress relief.
 Whether it’s an open-ended journal or a prompted journal, get to writing and focus on that.

 • Take a warm bath and listen to some of your favorite songs.
-Self-care can really do you some good on a bad mental health day.
+Self-care can do you some good on a bad mental health day.

 Call a friend.
 Someone.
 Anyone.